philipturner/molecular-renderer/Documentation/macos-instructions.md

 ## Downloading Binaries

-Run `bash install-openmm.sh` in Terminal, at the repo directory.
-Only run once, the first time the repo is downloaded.
+Run `bash install-openmm.sh` and `bash install-xtb.sh` in Terminal, at the repo directory.

 ## Program Startup